Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

 with a pattern of arrows coincident with the one in Fig.~\ref{ind-chain-mod-fig}.
 The case $k=1$ in Fig.~\ref{sfnonchiralVirtripl} appears more complicated, but it is only because of additional `gaps' in the arrows when compared to $k=0$.
 The decomposition is still fully compatible with Fig.~\ref{ind-chain-mod-fig}.
 Here, additional checks of consistency between structures of $\interP{j}$ and $\bimnch_{(j)}$ involve finer filtrations.
 Consider for example the following filtration of $U \interinfin$-submodules in $\interP{j}$

 where $\filt_j$ is the submodule generated from the top subquotients $F_{k,(-1)^{k+1}}^{(0)}$, with $k\leq j$, in Fig.~\ref{ind-chain-mod-fig}.
-It turns out that each term of this filtration is a direct sum of indecomposable $\VirN(2)$-modules, belonging in general to different isospin-sectors.
+It turns out that each term of this filtration is a direct sum of indecomposable $\VirN(2)$ submodules, belonging in general to different isospin-sectors.
 This follows from the fact that the algebra $\LQGodd$ of all intertwining operators between $U\interinfin$-modules gives also intertwining operators for $\VirN(2)$-modules.
-To show an explicit example of a correspondence between the terms of the filtration~\eqref{VirN-finer-filtr} and $\VirN(2)$-modules, we consider for simplicity again the case $j=0$, where the first non-trivial term in~\eqref{VirN-finer-filtr} is $\filt_1$ with the subquotient structure {
+To show an explicit example of a correspondence between the terms of the filtration~\eqref{VirN-finer-filtr} and $\VirN(2)$ submodules, we consider for simplicity again the case $j=0$, where the first non-trivial term in~\eqref{VirN-finer-filtr} is $\filt_1$ with the subquotient structure

-} It is decomposed over $\VirN(2)$ into the direct sum (over all integer isospins)
+It is decomposed over $\VirN(2)$ into the direct sum (over all integer isospins)

-where the first and second summands are particular $\VirN(2)$-submodules of $\bimnbos_0$ in Fig.~\ref{sfnonchiralvirvacFF} and $\bimnbos_1$ in Fig.~\ref{sfnonchiralVirtripl}, respectively (we just rearranged nodes introducing red arrows for the horizontal arrows in the diagrams in Fig.~\ref{sfnonchiralVirtripl} and in Fig.~\ref{sfnonchiralvirvacFF} denoting the right Virasoro action).
+where the first and second summands are particular $\VirN(2)$-submodules of $\bimnbos_0$ in Fig.~\ref{sfnonchiralvirvacFF} and $\bimnbos_1$ in Fig.~\ref{sfnonchiralVirtripl}, respectively (we just rearranged nodes introducing red arrows for the right or anti-chiral Virasoro action).
 The other direct summands of higher isospins appear in the same pattern~\eqref{filt-one-pattern} with arrows and nodes in the $U\interinfin$-picture split according to~\eqref{Fs-Vir-content-gen} in order to get the left-right Virasoro diagrams.
 All the other terms $\filt_j$ in the filtration~\eqref{VirN-finer-filtr} can in principle be analyzed in a similar way but pictures are more complicated and we do not give them.